scalalandio/chimney/docs/docs/supported-transformations.md

     setters are enabled)

-The last conditions is always met when working with `case class`es with no `private val`s in constructor, and classes with all arguments declared as public `val`s, and Java Beans where each setter has corresponding getter defined.
+The last conditions is always met when working with `case class`es with no `private val`s in constructor, and classes with all arguments declared as public `val`s, and Java Beans where each setter has a corresponding getter defined.

 !!! example